 In this article, you will learn how to build a personal brand online in Nigeria.
 So many Nigerians have gotten it wrong when it comes to personal branding in Nigeria.
 They think personal branding is mainly about the way you dress, the car you own, and the kind of house you live in.
 Don’t get me wrong, I’m not saying all these are not part of branding, they are but when it comes to personal branding it goes way deeper than what people see about you outside.

-To test this now, call any of your friends immediately on phone and ask them what they think about you when it comes to personal branding or rather the simplest way to ask them is to ask them what they think make you stand out from their other friends.
+To test this now, call any of your friends immediately on the phone and ask them what they think about you when it comes to personal branding, or rather the simplest way to ask them is to ask them what they think makes you stand out from their other friends.

 What is Personal Branding?

 I will have loved to give you the definition but somehow I know it’s not going to help.
 The definition may not even explain what it’s really about and if it does it might lead you astray so we’ll just move on from this to the practical aspect of this topic.

 Personal Brand: Why You Need to Start from Nigeria First Of cus all our dreams one day is to be recognized by the world for our gifts, talent, and skills but we have to take it one step at a time first.
 One of my friends will always say “Become a local champion first before aiming to be an international champion” and I can’t agree less with this, especially on this topic.
 That is why creating a personal brand needs to start in Nigeria first.

 All the internationally well-known Nigerians started locally first.
 Wizkid, Woke Soyinka, Eben and so much more all started in Nigeria first.
 Another thing you need to consider is that personal branding is not only for those in show business because I know you might be thinking this way.
 No!
 It’s for everyone and it’s for anyone.
 Anyone can build their personal brand for many reasons.

 How to Build a Personal Brand in Nigeria